likmoon/4c74356b41.github.io/_posts/2017-02-04-going-mad-templates.md

 ### Minor:

 I've heard several times that you cannot use reference to other resource in the template outside of the output section.
 This is false.
-You can do that. <del>The only requirement is that the resource should be deployed after the resource it is referencing, which is quite logical.</del>
+You can do that (but you also need to pass in "api-version" to the reference function). <del>The only requirement is that the resource should be deployed after the resource it is referencing, which is quite logical.</del>
 [Reference function](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-functions-resource?toc=%2fazure%2ftemplates%2ftoc.json&bc=%2Fazure%2Ftemplates%2Fbreadcrumb%2Ftoc.json#reference) implies dependancy, so no need to declare `dependsOn` if you use `reference`.

 ```